 You can also try out a 50/50 combo of arugula and mixed spring greens if you like.
 The light freshness of the other greens with the peppery arugula offers an added punch of vibrant taste.

-Do you need more salad ideas for this week?
+Do you need more salad ideas that incorporate fruit for this week?

 - Triple Berry Salad with Sauteed Shallots and Walnuts